Exponential periods and o-minimality: The case of curves

 Let $k \subset \C$ be a subfield which is algebraic over $k_0 = k\cap\R$.
 For simplicity, we assume that $k$ is algebraically closed.
 In this section we will show that naive exponential periods of the form $\int_G \e^{-f}\omega$ where $G$ is $1$-dimensional are the same as cohomological exponential periods of smooth marked curves.
 This comparison is a special case of the general result in \xref{thm:compare_all}, but we include it to illustrate the key ideas of the general proof, while avoiding several technical problems.

 This section is organised as follows: first we give some elementary examples of cohomological exponential periods and explain why they are naive exponential periods.
 This is followed by an intermezzo in which we describe the oriented real blow-up of a marked curve, because it features several times in the remainder of the section.
-Finally, we prove the inclusions announced above.
+Finally, we prove the equality of the the two notions of periods.